Skip to Content

 How Much Do Boxing Gloves Cushion a Punch?

 While boxing gloves do cushion a punch, you will certainly feel the punch if someone is throwing it hard enough.
-You will certainly feel a pucnh if a heavyweight through a punch at you.
+You will certainly feel a punch if a heavyweight through a punch at you.
 Boxing gloves only offer slight cushion – mainly to protect the hand of the puncher and not necessarily stop the person from being punch from feeling it.